ec-jrc/lisflood-lisvap/3_2_LISVAP_settingsfile/index.md

 ## Introduction

-In LISVAP, all file and parameter specifications are defined in a settings file.
+In LISVAP, all file and parameter specifications are defined in a XML settings file.
 The purpose of the settings file is to link variables and parameters in the model to in- and output files (maps, time series) and numerical values.
 In addition, the settings file can be used to specify several *options*.
 Since the XML structure is identical to the one used for LISFLOOD settings files, please have a look at Chapter 5 of the LISFLOOD User Manual (van der Knijff & de Roo, 2008) for a detailed description of the format.
 The settings file can be prepared in any text editor (e.g. Notepad, Editpad, Emacs, vi), or alternatively in a dedicated XML editor (e.g. XMLSpy, XXE).